 Once the doctor is sure of an abnormality, the following tests are done to determine further details about the type of cancer present.

-If you have symptoms that suggest vaginal cancer, your physician may recommend a procure called a colposcopy.
+If you have symptoms that suggest cervical cancer, or if your Pap test shows abnormal results, your physician may recommend a procure called a colposcopy.

 A colposcopy is generally pain-free, unless you have an underlying condition that causes pain to your pelvic area.
 You can expect some minor discomfort while undergoing the test.
 It is important that you choose a doctor and clinical team that you are comfortable with to perform your test.
 Your clinician may tell you to avoid doing the test during your menstrual period.

 A biopsy is usually the best way to tell for certain if an abnormal area is cancerous or not and is usually done immediately after the colposcopy.
 This procedure involves collecting a sample of cervical tissue for further analysis in a lab.